eltee1/database-er-emissions/database-er-emissions/source/er-emissions/README.md

-# database-er
+# er-emissions database

-From here, the base ER-emissions database (pretty much empty) is built on top of which various addon-builds can take place.
-These addon-builds are built from modules and can be started from "ER-aggregation\source\database-er-addon\database\ [module_name] \
-For further information, see the Readme.md in "ER-aggregation\source\database-er-addon\ "
+This is the emissions database, based on the data from the "emissie registratie" (er).

 ## File structure